J-D-IV/Prayer-Exchange/PRESS-RELEASE.md

 # Prayer Exchange #

 ## What is Prayer Exchange? ##
-  > Prayer exchange is an application that allows a user to send a prayer to a stranger and in exchange recieve a prayer from another sender!
+  > Prayer Exchange is an application that allows a user to send a prayer to a stranger and in exchange recieve a prayer from another sender!

 ## Problem ##
   > The current Bible and prayer apps are great but they tend to only focus on the indivdual using the application.
-Payer Exchange intends to bridge the gap between users by allowing a seemless and anonomous interaction with sending of prayers.
+Prayer Exchange intends to bridge the gap between users by allowing a covid-safe, seemless, and anonymous sending of prayers.

 ## What We Have to Say ##
   > 'We only hope to allow for a safe and easy way to pass love and hope through prayers for one another' - JD